-Seeing as the latter was our situation in Sydney, I can tell you: little is better.
-We spent a half day with Ultimately Sydney, and by the end of it, I saw the city’s food scene much differently than I had expected.
+With only a few days in Sydney, we mad the best choice.
+Thanks to a half day food tour with a local company called Ultimately Sydney, we saw the city’s food scene much differently than I had expected.
+After much time spent wining & dining in Sydney I can confirm.
 It’s not all shrimp on the barbie & fish and chips, after all!

 So, where did we head on our Gourmet Tour of Sydney’s Inner West?

 As we learned in New Zealand, both Kiwis and Ozzies are extremely proud of their cafe culture.
 Each morning, we laughed at how many people were crowded around tiny little cafe tables, sipping their morning lattes.
 My favorite?
 A local spot that was always crammed with bulked up construction workers.
 They sat at tiny tables, gossiping over little espresso mugs before they headed off to the job.